lspahija/blizzardberry/README.md

 # Things to be done

 ## Next steps
-- add functionality to js SDK to allow the app owner to [add metadata](#sdk-that-allows-app-owners-to-add-metadata)
-- add frontend to RAG pipeline so the app owner can upload documentation
+- add a frontend to the RAG pipeline so the app owner can upload documentation
 - test RAG pipeline with big documents and ensure everything works
 - multi-tenancy - [next.js auth with supabase adapter](https://authjs.dev/getting-started/adapters/supabase) with OAuth and row-level tenancy. keep it simple
   - Google OAuth